 2. You will get a dialog showing what tables have been deleted, like this:

-NOTE: This will delete only tables, not other objects like visualizations.
-If your visualization has been transformed directly from a table (i.e., selecting the table and from the object inspector, selecting Visualization under the Chart type),
+NOTE: This will delete only tables that were created using drag and drop, not other objects like visualizations.
+If your visualization has been transformed directly from a table (i.e., selecting the table and creating the visualization from the Visualization dropdown in the object inspector You can revert to a table by selecting Table.

 Next